-The Toowong Cemetery is a Brisbane icon and was once the city's main cemetery.
-Located on the slopes of Mt Coot-tha in Brisbane's inner western suburbs, it borders Brisbane's Botanic Gardens Mt Coot-tha and the Brisbane Forest Park.
+Brisbane City Council's Toowong Cemetery is a Brisbane icon and was once the city's main cemetery.
+Located on the slopes of Mt Coot-tha in Brisbane's inner western suburbs, it borders Brisbane's Botanic Gardens Mt Coot-tha and Brisbane Forest Park.

 While the Toowong Cemetery officially opened in 1875, some burials took place from 1871.
-Most notable was Queensland's second governor, Colonel Samuel Blackall.
+The most notable burial was Queensland's second governor, Colonel Samuel Blackall.

 The cemetery features a number of cultural areas, historical trails and memorials.
-Community groups are working with Brisbane City Council to maintain and improve the cemetery's condition.
+Community groups are working with Council to maintain and improve the cemetery's condition.